 Just kidding, you’re only human.
-Sometimes you gotta do what you gotta do, and that includines offering a little TV time on-the-go in exchange for an agreement to stop screaming in the restaurant and bothering the nice people.
-Here are some of the best educational video streaming apps for your kid to watch their favorite shows and characters, plus learn a thing or 2.
+Sometimes you gotta do what you gotta do, and that includes offering a little TV time on-the-go in exchange for an agreement to stop screaming in the restaurant and bothering the nice people.
+Here are some of the best streaming apps for kids that let your little ones watch their favorite shows and characters, plus learn a thing or two.

 With YouTube Kids they can watch all the old Miley Cyrus they want, and you never have to worry about the new Miley Cyrus showing up.
 If you’re a YouTube Red subscriber, you can even avoid ads.
 Neither you nor your kid has the patience to wait 5 seconds to click “skip.”